Roger Lawrence Schwietz: Bishop of Duluth

 On December 12, 1989, Pope John Paul II appointed Schwietz as the seventh bishop of Duluth.
 He was consecrated on February 2, 1990, by Archbishop John Roach, with Bishops Robert Brom and Michael Pfeifer serving as co-consecrators, at the Cathedral of Our Lady of the Rosary in Duluth.

 While bishop, Schwietz served as episcopal moderator for the Teens Encounter Christ (TEC) movement, starting in 1991.
 Schwietz received an honorary Doctor of Humanities degree from Lewis University in Romeoville, Illinois, in 1998.

-In a 2002 affidavit, Schwietz said that, as bishop of Duluth, he had approved a small settlement of under $100,000 to a former seminarian who claimed in the mid-1990's that he had been sexually abused by Bishop Brom, Cardinal Joseph Bernardin and several priests.
+In a 2002 affidavit, Schwietz said that, as bishop of Duluth, he had approved a small settlement of under $100,000 to a former seminarian who claimed in the mid-1990s that he had been sexually abused by Bishop Brom, Cardinal Joseph Bernardin and several priests.
 As part of the settlement, shared by the Diocese of Winona, the seminarian retracted all his charges.

 Coadjutor Archbishop and Archbishop of Anchorage

 On January 18, 2000, John Paul II named Schwietz as coadjutor archbishop of Anchorage to assist Archbishop Francis Hurley.
 Schwietz was installed as coadjutor on March 24, 2000.
 On March 3, 2001, with Hurley's resignation, Schwietz automatically became archbishop of Anchorage.
 A licensed pilot, Schwietz frequently flew his own plane to visit distant parishes.

 On October 2, 2006, Guzmán Carriquiry Lecour, undersecretary of the Pontifical Council for the Laity in Rome, met with Schwietz, who presented TEC to the curial dicastery.
 Schwietz also served as episcopal liaison to Region I of the National Association of Catholic Chaplains.

 Within the United States Conference of Catholic Bishops (USCCB), Schwietz served as a consultant to the Liturgy Committee (1991 to 1994), member (1992 to 2004) and chairman (elected 1998) of the Vocation Committee, and member of the committee on the Laity (1995 to 1998) and chair of its Subcommittee on Youth (1993–1998).

 Schwietz also sat on the Catholic Relief Services' board of directors (1997–2003) and the NCCB administrative board (1994 to 1997, 1998 to 2002).
 In 2002, he became regional representative on the board for the American College in Leuven, Belgium.

 On January 16, 2008, the Vatican appointed Schwietz as the apostolic administrator of the Diocese of Juneau while continuing his position as archbishop.
 He administered Juneau until January 19, 2009, when Monsignor Edward Burns was consecrated as its next bishop.
 Schwietz was named apostolic administrator a second time on September 20, 2013, this time for the Diocese of Fairbanks.
 When Reverend Chad Zielinski was consecrated in Fairbanks as bishop on December 15, 2014, Schwietz's duties as apostolic administrator ended.